OctopusDeploy/blog/blog/2019-09/write-your-own-powershell-dsc-module/index.md

 ### Required

 Required attributes are assignable properties that must be specified when declaring the configuration.
-Using our example from above when we created our resource, the Property3 property is set to be required.
+Using our example from above when we created our resource, the `Property3` property is set to be required.

 ### Write

 Write attributes are optional attributes that you specify a value to when defining the node.
-In our example, Property2 is defined as a Write attribute.
+In the example, `Property2` is defined as a Write attribute.

 ### ValidateSet switch

 The ValidateSet switch is someting that can be used with Key or Write attributes that specify the allowable values for a given property.
-In our example, we’ve specified that Property3 can only be either `Absent` or `Present`.
+In our example, we’ve specified that `Property3` can only be either `Absent` or `Present`.
 Any other value will result in an error.

 ## DSC module file and folder structure